danjulio/lepton/teensy3/readme.md

 This directory contains code for a test platform based on the PJRC Teensy 3.2 development board.
 It consists of a set of Arduino-environment sketches and a port of the FLIR IDD library used to control the module via its I2C bus.

 The project is documented at [hackaday.io](https://hackaday.io/project/159615-lepton-35-thermal-imaging-camera).
-It uses a ILI9341-based 320x240 pixel LCD display.
+It uses an ILI9341-based 320x240 pixel LCD display.

 ![Teensy Thermal Imaging Camera](pictures/unit_left.png)